How to Open SKP Files - SKP Viewer

 Understanding these distinctions can help you make the most of SKP files in your next project, ensuring compatibility while maintaining high-quality visuals.

-An SKP file is a 3D modeling file format created with SketchUp, commonly used for architectural, design, and mechanical projects.
+An SKP file is a 3D modeling file format created with SketchUp, commonly used for architectural and furniture design projects.

 Yes, you can use tools like Sibe, SketchUp Viewer, or browser-based viewers such as Trimble Connect to open SKP files.